codefordc/slack-doorbell/README.md

 ## 1. Set up an Incoming Webhook on Slack.

 In Slack, find the Configure Integrations menu.
 Create a new Incoming Webhook integration, and set the channel, username, and icon.
-(We're using the 'monkey' emoji.)
+(We're using our '#door' channel, username 'Alfred', and a 'monkey' emoji.)

 ## 2. Set up Twilio.